harrij15/TemporalSummaries/README.md

 - Attribute (A): A variable of interest in the database
 - Time window (TW): A time window of interest
 - Sub-time window (sTW): A time window at a smaller granularity than the specified time window
+- Qualifier (R): A word or phrase that adds specificity to the summary

 ## Framework